ogradyc01/GoldenCheetah/UG_Charts-Bar_General-handling.md

 _Note: For each different view of GoldenCheetah (Trends/Diary/Activities/Train) the 'Charts Bar' is different and also any change in configuration of the 'Charts Bar' only takes effect for the respective view._

+_Note2: GoldenCheetah comes with a set of pre-defined Charts for the different views.
+At the first time you add/change/delete a chart the default charts are copied and are now your personal / athlete specific set of charts.
+Any further change is done on your personal version.
+If you want to go back to the default settings - you can do this via `Reset Layout` for each view (Trends/Diary/Activities/Train) separately._

 ### Add Chart

 Adding a new chart to the 'Charts Bar' of a view can be done in 2 ways: